The Donkey is ready to harvest in 1 day and yields 100 coins when you "brush hair".

 Here are SOME of the Prizes that are confirmed for the Royal Blue & Pink Ribbon Mystery Box:

-FarmVille They of Mystery and Foremost Fruit Farmer ribbons
+FarmVille They of Mystery Ribbon

 The They of Mystery Ribbon will require you to purchase and open Mystery Boxes to earn these Ribbons.